-Jim has more than 30 years of experience investing in, trading, selling, researching, and marketing securities.
-Jim has worked extensively with high yield bonds, leveraged loans, credit derivatives, stressed, distressed and bankrupt securities, equities, and private placements.
+Jim has been trading, researching, managing, and marketing securities for more than three decades.
+He has worked extensively with high yield bonds, leveraged loans, credit derivatives, stressed, distressed and bankrupt securities, equities, and private placements.
 His fundamental research reports have been published on Bloomberg news.
 Jim began his career as a bond trader with Lehman Brothers and then worked as a banker with Merrill Lynch.
 He then founded, managed and sold Lions Gate Securities, a boutique brokerage firm which traded high yield and distressed bonds.
 Jim has also held senior positions in the high yield groups of KeyBanc, RBC, and BNP Paribas.
 Jim graduated with an AB degree from Stanford University in 1982 and an MBA degree from Columbia University Graduate School of Business in 1986.

-Michael Glanzer has more than 20 years of experience negotiating transactions in the public securities and private equity markets.
-Michael served in both senior principal investment and advisory roles working on a wide range of large public industrial companies, among them: US Airways, Delta, Interstate Bakeries, Pilgrim’s Pride, Bruno’s, and Intermet.
-Michael was formerly a principal at Keilin LLC/KPS Special Situations Fund where he specialized in private equity investments.
-He was an attorney with Davis Polk & Wardwell where he specialized in mergers and acquisitions and securities offerings.
-He began his career as an institutional equity trader with Lehman Brothers.
+Michael has decades of experience negotiating transactions in the public securities and private equity markets.
+Michael served in both senior principal investment and advisory roles working on a wide range of large public industrial companies.
+Michael was a principal at Keilin LLC/KPS Special Situations Fund and an attorney with Davis Polk & Wardwell.
+He began his career as an equity trader with Lehman Brothers.
 Michael graduated with a BA degree from Columbia College in 1978 and with a JD degree from New York University School of Law in 1984.

 Jason teaches advanced mathematics, codes in Java and researches corporate financial statements.
 In addition, Jason has worked extensively on the partnership's private placement advisory assignments.
 During the past 5 years he has also applied his skills to operating businesses as a director of logistics for multiple middle-market companies.
 He is fluent in English and Mandarin Chinese.
 Jason is completing a BS degree in Finance at Wake Forest University.